-You must be wondering: what is this so-called Blitzcalling?
-As Hoffman told the Harvard Business Review magazine, it’s a methodology used by companies to grow rapidly and become leaders in scale.
+You must be wondering: what is this so-called Blitzcaling?
+As Hoffman told the Harvard Business Review magazine, it’s a methodology used by companies to grow rapidly and become a scaleup.

 But to develop so fast, there’s no time for the company to fix everything that goes wrong along the way.
 And that’s where the model can help you understand what are the real priorities of businesses that intend to be disruptive.

 According to this concept, to find out what is the correct focus, you must first know in what moment your company is, conforming to the following phases: Family, Tribe, Village, City and Nation.
 In each of such phases, the perception of people management, customer service, number of employees and revenue changes significantly.

 But how can you create and measure the success of a successful business?
 There is no simple answer for this.
 One thing is certain however: by following this model, many companies grew dramatically and managed to serve a huge, global market.

 The name arose from the “blitzkrieg” term, a military tactic of the German army during World War II (1939-1945), used to take opponents by surprise.
 Despite the somewhat questionable reference to the term, which was used as propaganda for the Nazi government – which Hoffman himself confirms –, the lightning attacks that allowed Germany to conquer almost all European countries have undoubted parallels with this methodology.